 Why Does Life Stage Nutrition Matter?

 Think of it this way: a growing puppy or kitten is essentially building their entire body from scratch, which means they need more energy, more protein, and key nutrients like calcium and phosphorus.
-As pets move into adulthood, the goal shifts from building to maintaining like supporting metabolism, weight balance, and long-term health.
-In senior years, those needs change again, with more focus on comfort, mobility, and organ support.
+As pets move into adulthood, the goal shifts from building to maintaining in things like supporting metabolism, weight balance, and long-term health.
+In senior years, those needs change again with more focus on comfort, mobility, and organ support.
 When nutrition doesn’t keep up with these changes, the effects often show up over time in things like:

 GROWTH ISSUES